bdusell/jitsu/README.md

 * Uses a flexible, general-purpose configuration system which allows an application to be served from an arbitrary mounting point and document root
 * Includes a gulpfile which pre-compiles JavaScript and CSS assets
-* Includes a Makefile which automatically generates local `.htaccess`, `robots.txt`, and `php.ini` files from configuration settings
+* Includes a Makefile which dynamically generates local `.htaccess`, `robots.txt`, and `php.ini` files from configuration settings
 * Creates separate development and production builds under the `build/` directory